Odd + Quirky Facts on… Port Macquarie

 2. Sea Acres National Park is home to one of the largest and most intact segments of coastal rainforest in our state.

-3. Tacking Point Lighthouse was Australia’s lucky number 13 when built in 1879.
-It stands at just 8 metres tall.
+3. Tacking Point Lighthouse was Australia’s lucky number 13 when it was built in 1879.
+It stands at just eight metres tall.

 Tacking Point Lighthouse, Lighthouse Beach.
 Photo by Cain Pascoe

 4. Chosen for its isolation, Port Macquarie was a founded as a penal settlement in 1821.
 It was home to many an unsavoury character!